Now is the time to apply pre-emergent weed control to your lawn. We recommend Hi Yield Weed & Grass Stopper with

 All of these can be controlled naturally with Neem Oil or Spinosad with Soap.
 It’s a good idea to spray/treat your plants outdoors then bring them back in once they’re dry.

 Fertilize your indoor plants with organic Hasta Gro liquid and add nutrients with Worm Castings.

 Give plants a gentle wash either outdoors or in the tub or sink to remove dust

-Repot anytime with good potting mix like Premium Potting Soil by Back To Nature
+Repot anytime with good potting mix like Premium Potting Mix.

 Invest in a moisture meter to help with watering decisions.

 Fertilize organically with Maestro Rose Glo or Plant Tone.